-The three buttons on the right-hand side of the dialog box copies the following commands from the pop-up menu:
+Copies the following commands from the pop-up menu:

 Copy to clipboard (Ctrl+C), Cut to clipboard (Ctrl+X) and Paste from clipboard (Ctrl+V).
 The keyboard shortcuts (in paranthesis) are only active when the focus is on the edit control (i.e. when you are actually editing the sequence).